helins/fdat.cljc/README.md

 those functions and their data representations.
 It does not feel too smart.

-Second, what is supposed to be a mere function call turns into vector destructing and manipulation, if only but to access arguments.
+Second, what is supposed to be a mere function call turns into vector destructuring and manipulation, if only but to access arguments.

 Third, all those vector manipulations really slow down our programs.
 We want to pay the cost of serialization only at serialization, while things run as usual